A New Operator Theory of Linear Partial Differential Equations: Applications of abstract operators to partial differential equations

-Solving the ordinary or partial differential equations, is constructing the algorithms of the inverse operators of ordinary or partial differential operators.
-In terms of abstract operators, solving the initial value problem of partial differential equations for n-dimensional space is similar to solving the ordinary differential equations with respect to the variable $t$, thus we can introduce the Laplace transform to further simplify the solving process.
+In terms of abstract operators, solving the initial value problem of $n+1$ dimensional partial differential equations is similar to solving the ordinary differential equations with respect to the variable $t$, thus we can introduce the Laplace transform to further simplify the solving process.
+Now let us prove that if we combine abstract operators with the Laplace transform, then no matter how complex the initial value problem of linear partial differential equations is, the solving process is simply easy.